 Objective

-In this chapter, I will document how the basic elements of the LCR restoration project water quality and biological data associated with oyster populations are managed.
-The objective is to develop and implement a data management workflow, which starts at the data collection point (i.e physical data sheet if required) and ends at the visualization/ interpretation of collected data from different data streams.
+In this chapter, I will develop the basic elements of the LCR restoration project data management plan for water quality and biological data.
+The objective is to develop and implement a data management workflow, which starts at the data collection point (i.e., field collection) and ends at the visualization/ interpretation of collected data from different data streams.
 I will document how these data are recorded, data QA/QC procedures, data checking (anomalous values), data visualization, and data releases for analyses using multiple software tools.
 This chapter provides an example of how a living data project can function to inform an ongoing, long-term restoration project and serve as an example for other projects with data collection efforts.

 Implementing a modern data workflow